These Cowboy Meatballs stole my heart some 11 years ago! From a holiday party to an obsession I couldn’t shake, I had to recreate these!

-See we were at a friend’s house for the holidays and she had a spread that could feed an army.
-She kept saying “Oh Lori, you have to try my meatballs.”
-Now I love a great meatball and there have been very, VERY few meatballs I like that I didn’t make.
+See, we were at a friend’s house for the holidays, and she had a spread that could feed an army.
+She kept saying, “Oh, Lori, you have to try my meatballs.”
+Now I love a great meatball, and there have been very, VERY few meatballs I like that I didn’t make.
 But I was more than happy to try them.

-As I came up to the plate I gave a perplexed face as they weren’t “normal” meatballs.
-These were big and fat but covered in a deep, deep almost burgundy colored thick sauce.
+As I came up to the plate, I gave a perplexed face as they weren’t “normal” meatballs.
+These were big and fat but covered in a deep, deep, almost burgundy colored thick sauce.
 However, I’m always anxious to try new stuff so I put one on my plate.

 So good I ate 3.
-Being who I am I asked what was in it and she said it was her secret recipe.
-Knowing how recipes are coveted I respected that and didn’t ask anymore.
-However, see what most people don’t know about me is that I have a very sensitive palate and can pick apart a dish easily figuring out what’s all in it.
+Being who I am, I asked what was in it, and she said it was her secret recipe.
+Knowing how recipes are coveted, I respected that and didn’t ask anymore.
+However, what most people don’t know about me is that I have a very sensitive palate and can easily pick apart a dish, figuring out what’s in it.
+I had to recreate these.

-A few days later I couldn’t shake my craving for those meatballs.
+A few days later, I couldn’t shake my craving for those meatballs.
 So I sat down and started working on my version of her recipe.
-I started with a list of the ingredients I picked out but one thing that was stumping me was they were so unbelievably tender.
+I started with a list of the ingredients I picked out, but one thing that stumped me was how unbelievably tender they were.

-Now what I love about this recipe is that it’s pretty much 2 recipes in one.
-One of the meatballs that you can use in other dishes (you can even make it as a meatloaf!) and the cowboy bbq sauce which I have tons of plans for!
+Now, what I love about this recipe is that it’s pretty much 2 recipes in one.
+One of the meatballs that you can use in other dishes (you can even make it as a meatloaf!), and the cowboy BBQ sauce, which I have tons of plans for!

 I said, “Honey, really taste these, please.”
-So he then decided to cut the remaining half into TEENY pieces and eat them one by one dragging it on forever!
+So he then decided to cut the remaining half into TEENY pieces and eat them one by one, dragging it on forever!
 Needless to say, he was pushing my buttons.
 Big brat!

 Men!
 LOL But these are one of the best meatballs I’ve had in a long, long time!
 And that sauce!
 Dear Sweet Home on The Range Cowboy Lovin’ Yumminess!